 2001 - Anthony Le Tallec and Florent Sinama-Pongolle both netted for the French Under-17’s in their 3-0 defeat of Nigeria in the Final of the World Championships in Trinidad.

 1893 - We dropped our first point in the Football League as we were held 1-1 by Notts County at Trent Bridge, after winning our first four games.
 Hugh McQueen was on target for the reds.

 1972 – Left-back Alec Lindsay played his hundredth reds game as we won 2-1 at Leeds United.
 Mick Jones but the home side in front with one of his seven strikes past us, before Larry Lloyd and Phil Boersma secured the points.

 Off to a winning start

 1911 - Left-back Bob Pursell made his reds bow in our 2-1 win at Sunderland.
-John McDonald and Robert Robinson scored our goals as Jackie Mordue grabbed one of his six goals against the reds.
+John McDonald scored his fourth and last goal for the club, with Bobby Robinson also on target as Jackie Mordue grabbed one of his six goals against the reds.

 Other European fixtures